Shirley Williams: Europeanism

 Always a passionately committed supporter of European integration, Williams was one of 68 Labour MPs to defy a three-line whip in the 28 October 1971 Commons vote on membership of the European Communities.
 Four years later, she was one of the leaders of the Britain in Europe campaign during the 1975 European Communities membership referendum.
 Labour's anti-Europeanism during the Michael Foot years was one of the factors that drove her to abandon the party in 1981.

 In her 2016 valedictory speech to the House of Lords before that year's second membership referendum, she described the UK's European Union (EU) membership as "the most central political question that this country has to answer" and said it was the reason for her retirement.
 In closing, she called on her colleagues to "think very hard before allowing the United Kingdom to withdraw from ... its major duty to the world—the one it will encounter, and then deliver, through the European Union".

+Social issues

+A lifelong Roman Catholic, Williams was a longstanding opponent of the legalisation of abortion.
+She was one of the two female MPs to vote against the Abortion Act 1967, which legalised abortion.
+However, Lord Harries of Pentregarth reported that Williams "refused to sign up for the Society for the Protection of Unborn Children (SPUC), and generally kept a low profile on the issue of abortion."

+On Thursday 21 June 2007 she appeared on Question Time to discuss Salman Rushdie being honoured.
+She was strongly opposed to the action.